 Patients put a lot of trust in unbiased reviews and opinions from other patients when choosing doctors.
 Research shows that 77% of consumers use online reviews as the first step in finding a new physician–whether on public sites like Google My Business and Healthgrades, websites managed by provider practices, or sites facilitated by health plans for their members.

 Since patient reviews carry so much weight, it’s important for doctors to monitor and respond to any negative reviews immediately.
 A recent Bright Local survey showed that a single negative review can cost a business an average of 30 customers.

-Although word-of-mouth still ranks high as a means for finding a provider, today’s patients – particularly Millennial patients – are apt to solicit input through social media.
+Although word-of-mouth still ranks high as a means for finding a new doctor, today’s patients – particularly Millennial patients – are apt to solicit input through social media.
 Sites like Facebook and Twitter provide forums for friends and neighbors to share their experiences and recommend doctors.